 The base standard includes a variety of channel access mechanisms.
 The base standard includes listen before talk via a simple yet flexible version of CSMA-CA. The standard includes multiple clear channel assessment (CCA) modes to support a wide variety of uses with very diverse needs such as throughput, activity factor, and duty cycle.
 In many applications of 802.15.4, data volumes are very small and activity factors low.
 In such uses, support for CCA mode that reduces CSMA-CA to unslotted or slotted Aloha provides effective channel access.
 With UWB PHYs, detection of the transmitted signal is very challenging, and traditional channel sensing mechanisms are often ineffective.
 Likewise for very low data volume narrow band use cases, such as wide area sensor networks and smart city and smart utility networks, Aloha is the commonly used channel access mechanism.
-Other mechanisms to mitigate potential interference effects and achieve positive coexistence in the presence of many different wireless technologies are supported by the standard, including frequency diversity (channel hopping), which is often used (and under some rules required) with 802.15.4 narrow band PHYs.
+Other mechanisms to mitigate potential interference effects and achieve positive coexistence in the presence of many different wireless technologies are supported by the standard, including frequency diversity (channel hopping), which is often used (and in some regulatory domains required) with 802.15.4 narrow band PHYs.

-CCA modes support preamble detection, energy detect, and Aloha.
+The 802.15.4 standard includes several CCA modes including: energy detection, carrier detection, preamble detection and aloha.
 There are many (very) different PHYs defined in 802.15.4, with very different signal structures and preambles.
 Thus no single preamble detection mechanism can be effective in the typical shared spectrum environment where multiple PHYs may be in operation.

 This amendment introduces a new mechanism for random channel access that relies on sensing the spectrum prior to transmission (listen before talk).
-Spectrum Sensing Based Deferral (SSBD) is similar to CSMA-CA, but uses liner backoff when sensing channel busy instead of an exponential backoff.
+Spectrum Sensing Based Deferral (SSBD) is similar to CSMA-CA, but uses linear backoff when sensing channel busy instead of an exponential backoff.
 SSBD includes a persistence mechanism.
 SSBD is optimized to bound channel access latency and provides finer control of channel access timing than CSMA-CA. SSBD may be used with any 802.15.4 PHY.